samsarahq/samsara-python/docs/DefaultApi.md

 # **get_fleet**
 > InlineResponse200 get_fleet(access_token, group_param)

-Get the vehicles for the group.
+This method returns a list of the vehicles in the Samsara Cloud and information about them.

 ### Example
 ```python